 Whether it is help with essay writing, research for an assignment, working with numbers, referencing, or more, our drop-ins in the Academic Skills Hub provide help and advice from Librarians, Academic Skills Tutors and from Maths and Statistics specialists.
 No need to book an appointment, just turn up.

-Every Thursday between 12-2pm you can get help from:
+You can get help from:

 The Maths Centre provide MASH, drop-in mathematics and statistics help.
 Sessions are run at each of the three campuses.
 There is no need to book - you just turn up (but bring your lecture notes!)
 Maths tutors will help you understand the maths or stats that you need, whatever its level.